 How to Start a General Store

 A general store can prove a great concept since you stock common items that provide for the immediate needs of the general public.
-Starting and operating a general store doesn’t require someone have any special education or formal training in business, but you should still learn all you can about how to start the business.
+Starting and operating a general store doesn’t require someone to have any special education or formal training in business, but you should still learn all you can about how to start the business.
+One of the small yet important tools you’ll need is pricing guns, which can help you efficiently label products and maintain clear pricing for your customers.
 Making good career decisions involves both self-assessment and market research.

 • Determine the level of competition within the local market so you can find out how and where you will fit in the competitive field.
 Search the areas nearby and conduct Internet searches.
 The best locations will offer higher visibility, affordability and fewer competitors.
 Many websites offer lists of popular competitors within your area.
 If the competition proves too tough, you may consider establishing the business in another area or choosing a specific product mix that addresses the core competition.
 Most successful small businesses provide something advantageous by taking what’s already there and developing it with new and innovative features.